dougeby/IntuneDocs/intune/lookout-mobile-threat-defense-connector.md

 You can configure conditional access policies based on Lookout's risk assessment enabled through Intune compliance policies.
 Settings let you allow or block noncompliant devices based on detected threats.

-## How do Intune and Lookout Mobile Threat Defense help protect company resources?
+## How do Intune and Lookout Mobile Endpoint Security help protect company resources?
 Lookout’s mobile app, **Lookout for work**, is installed and run on mobile devices.
 This app captures file system, network stack, and device and application telemetry where available, then sends it to the Lookout cloud service to assess the device's risk for mobile threats.
 You can change risk level classifications for threats in the Lookout console to suit your requirements.

 The compliance policy in Intune includes a rule for Lookout Mobile Threat Defense based on Lookout risk assessment.
 When this rule is enabled, Intune evaluates device compliance with the policy that you enabled.